 The Kenyon-Exeter program combines the best of two academic systems — the rich curricular options of a top British university and the intimacy of a liberal arts seminar taught by a member of the Kenyon faculty.
 Each semester Kenyon-Exeter students enroll in two University of Exeter classes, which allow them to work intensively alongside British and international counterparts, with the Kenyon-Exeter Seminar constituting an additional course each semester.
 Some students may even return to Gambier with more than the 4.0 units of credit that comprise a ‘full load’ at Kenyon.

-Informed by a liberal arts pedagogy and dedicated exclusively to Kenyon students, the Kenyon-Exeter Seminar fosters the sort of dynamic but intimate academic community familiar to those who have studied in Gambier.
-Explicitly designed to take full advantage of the rich historical and cultural heritage of the British Isles, the 2020-21 Kenyon-Exeter Seminar will focus on two different themes—“Plays and Performances” and “Writing and Place.”
+Informed by a liberal arts pedagogy and dedicated exclusively to Kenyon students, the Kenyon-Exeter seminar fosters the sort of dynamic but intimate academic community familiar to those who have studied in Gambier.
+The 2023-24 Kenyon-Exeter Seminar will focus on two different themes: “To Reimagine and Retell" and "Borders and Boundaries."

 Students participating in the Kenyon-Exeter program will pay Kenyon College tuition, room and board.
 This payment will cover Exeter tuition, a meal stipend, and a room in a Kenyon-approved flat.
 Students who wish to live in more expensive housing may do so, but must pay the extra fees.

 A non-refundable $500 deposit is due approximately two weeks after acceptance by Kenyon into the program.
 Kenyon provides a meal stipend to each participant.
 In 2019-20 this stipend was £2,187 for each semester (£4,374 total per student).